GDScript Crash Course for Unity C# Developers

 var player_name = "Hero"

-# Static typing (recommended)
+# Static typing (recommended for production)

 var health: int = 100